CrazyOldWizard/TV-Show-Sorter/README.md

 - Run the .exe

 ## Usage
-This tool would sort the following episodes in the root directory...
+This tool would sort the following episodes in the root directory... (*This also will sort folders if named in the same format)
 ~~~
 └───TV_Shows
         Breaking Bad s01e01.mkv